sachi097/distributed-video-analyzer/README.md

 # Cloud-based-Distributed-Video-Processing-for-Object-Detection

-This project was done as part of the course CSCI 5253 : Datacenter Scale Computing offered at CU Boulder.
+This project is done as part of the course CSCI 5253 : Datacenter Scale Computing offered at CU Boulder.
 The aim of this Project was to create a distributed processing of video frames for object detection using a pre-trained DNN.
 By inputting a video into the system, we will essentially get back a similar video with different objects highlighted and also their count in a particular frame.
 These objects could be cars, people or any other object supported by the pre-trained DNN.
 This will happen by splitting up the video into individual frames and processing